Ronald Acuña Jr. Player Props: Braves vs. Twins

-The Atlanta Braves and Ronald Acuna Jr. (.488 slugging percentage over his past 10 games, including two homers), battle starting pitcher Sonny Gray and the Minnesota Twins at Truist Park, Monday at 7:20 PM ET.
+The Atlanta Braves and Ronald Acuna Jr. (.488 slugging percentage over his past 10 games, including two homers), take on starter Joe Ryan and the Minnesota Twins at Truist Park, Tuesday at 7:20 PM ET.

-He collected two extra-base hits in his last appearance (2-for-6 with two doubles) against the Reds.
+In his previous game, he notched a home run while going 1-for-3 against the Twins.

 Ronald Acuña Jr. Game Info & Props vs. the Twins